Did you just search, “sell my land quickly for cash?” Well, we buy land!

 We have bought properties in the desert, on hills, and in forests; there are, however, a few features that may affect our offer price, including:

 Streams: if there is a stream cutting through the middle of the property or the portion of the parcel where someone is most likely to build, this can affect our price since it can make it harder to build on the lot.

 Hills: if a property is on a particularly steep slope, this will affect how buildable the lot is.

 For example, many jurisdictions have regulations on sloping terrain and may not issue building permits for properties with a slope above a certain percentage.

 A steep slope may also make it harder to meet the requirements for a septic permit, especially if the slope is rocky.

 Overgrown Lots: an overgrown property typically does not affect our pricing.
 We buy properties with trees and/or bushes and shrubs on them all the time.

-Soil: if the property is going to be used for agricultural purposes or to build a fishing pond, having the right soil is important (for more on how to build a fishing pond, see our video below).
+Soil: if the property is going to be used for agricultural purposes, having the right soil is important.

 The terrain can vary substantially from state to state (New Mexico is very different from Florida!), and we like to cover a range of property types.

 What if I don’t know my property’s dimensions?

-That’s fine, we can always use Google Maps to approximate the parcel dimensions.
+That’s fine, we can always use Google Maps or MapRight (referral link) to approximate the parcel dimensions.

 If you are curious, you can learn how to do this yourself by watching our video on how to measure land area in google maps: